- Guides to take you to the Oktoberfest beer halls via public transport

-– Camping accommodation (pre-erected tents with mattresses & sleeping bags)
+- Camping accommodation in pre-erected tents with mattresses and sleeping bags

 A Day at Stoketoberfest

-9PM onwards – our own personal freak show experience, Tentertainment, fires up your imagination and senses.
+9pm Our own personal freak show experience, Tentertainment, fires up your imagination and senses

 Home is where the liver is.

 Oktoberfest 2016 is held in the centre of Munich, Germany, at the official Oktoberfest grounds Theresienwiese.
 This is where you will find the beer halls, fun fair rides and glorious Bavarian food.

 The Stoke Travel campsite is ideally located within easy access to the Oktoberfest beer halls.
 Our group heads into the craziness every day via the cheap and easy public transport, which picks us up directly in front of the campsite.
 The Stoke Travel guides are there to guide you into the party and point you in the direction of the beautiful Bavarian beer.

 London to Oktoberfest